minelminel/ticketing-system/README.md

 ### Roadmap

+- Differentiate between types of Activity updates, track `field`, `old_value`, `new_value` as columns
+- Generate and view a detailed flow diagram for individual issues showing changes over time
 - Back token authentication with Redis store using auto-expire keys
 - Convert database Models to entirely integer-based Enums with auto de/serialization within Schemas, generate corresponding JS client Enums
 - OpenAPI-compliant backend with Swagger documentation for routes and models